tonethar/IGME-430-Spring-2021/README.md

 - Be prepared to *work* on assignments during class time:
   - you CAN get a lot done in even 20 minutes, so long as you are prepared
   - I WILL stay after every class meeting for questions, until 4:00PM, so that is another good time to work on HW
+- The Professor has limited availability on the weekends:
+  - that means if you anticipate there is any chance you will have questions, you should start assignments *early*